vincetiu8/chinese-practice/README.md

 ## Using the program
 The front-end works completely fine on its own.
-You can add, edit and delete terms and use the practice function to practice your memorization of the terms in your list!\
+You can add, edit and delete terms and use the practice function to practice your memorization of the terms in your list!
+Stats about your practice session are displayed below the practice card.\
 Note: the term-definition pairs are stored in the local browser storage. **If you clear your browser history, all your terms will disappear!**